-2 The N-PCL requires committees designated by the Board to consist of three or more directors; however, there is no such requirement applicable to committees of the organization.
-See N-PCL § 712(a), (e).
+The N-PCL requires committees designated by the board to consist of three or more directors.
+See N-PCL § 712(a).
 The Delaware General Corporation Law (the "DGCL") only requires that committees consist of one or more directors.
 See DGCL § 141(c)(2).
 While there is no specific requirement with respect to the size of this committee, having at least three members is a best practice.